geisa/specification/source/api/architecture.rst

   requiring unwanted customizations.
 It is understood that this approach is wholly inappropriate in a general network context.

+Message bus topics and reliability
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 API requests SHALL be sent at MQTT QoS level 1, At least once / acknowledged delivery.
 The GEISA API MQTT broker shall acknowledge API requests.
 GEISA API responses are sent at the QoS level indicated for the transaction, but most messages are QoS level 0, At most once / unacknowledged.

 MQTT topics used by the API are listed within each section that follows.

+Non message bus communication
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+While most application to platform communication is performed over the MQTT message bus, there are a few exceptions:

+In order for an Application to establish the connection to the MQTT message bus, the conneciton method (host and port) and per-application credentials are provided out-of-band from platform to application.
+GEISA applications determine how to connect to the broker from data in a locally generated configuration file.
+For GEISA LEE |geisa-lee-tux| this is available at the well-known location `/etc/geisa/config.binpb` within the Application container environment.
+For GEISA VEE |geisa-vee-cloud| this is available in a TBD method.

+Because of the potentially very high-volumes of data involved in accesssing metrology :doc:`/api/waveform`, it is handled as a special case.
+The waveform data transaction allows applications to obtain the frame format and platform specific details regarding the waveform data (e.g. sampling rate, sample resolution, etc.) and to request that the waveform data stream is activated (or deactivated), but the waveform data itself is provided as a raw-binary data structure pushed from the platform to any target application containers using a socket and data format as described in :doc:`/api/waveform`.

 |geisa-pyramid|